heptarch/heptarch.github.io/drafts/demon.md

 about birefringence (in her favour) and walks briskly from the student laboratory of University College to Eversholt Street.
-She ducks into a culvert, unlocks a small service door, and with the moderator lamp kept by the door, begins the journey down into the tunnels.
+She ducks into a culvert, unlocks a small service door, and with the moderator lamp kept by the entrance, begins the journey down into the tunnels.
-As
+The elevator clanks up, croaking like an oversized frog, and as she descends, the hum of coils and windings and transformers gets louder.

 <p align="center">
   ⁂